 This course challenges students to explore a variety of fabrics, sewing equipment, and advanced techniques.
 Individuality is expressed through projects involving more difficult pattern manipulation and tailoring techniques.
 Students selecting this course should have a strong background in garment construction.
 Prerequisite: Fashion and Clothing 2.
 Meets Visual/Performing Arts requirement.

 This course focuses on a study of nutritional needs throughout the life cycle with an emphasis on the needs of adolescents.
 Material is presented with a comprehensive approach of academic exploration and practical application that includes diet self-analysis, healthy food preparation techniques, and better food choices.
 Students prepare a wide range of foods using a variety of food preparation techniques, tools, and equipment.
 This course prepares students for life after high school and is necessary for taking Foods and Nutrition 2 and 3.
 Introduction to Family Consumer Sciences is recommended as a background to this course.

-This course offers variety of advanced food preparation techniques, including preparation of hors d'oeuvres, cake decorations, garnishing, soups, sauces, and various specialty foods.
-Presentation and mastery of specialized equipment are emphasized, and careers in foods are discussed.
-Prerequisite: Foods and Nutrition I and Foods and Nutrition II.
+This course offers variety of advanced food preparation techniques as well as a comprehensive overview of Culinary Arts.
+Topics include: baking and pastry, cake decorations, garnishing, stocks, soups, sauces, and various major preparation techniques.
+Presentation and the mastery of specialized equipment are emphasized.
+Careers in many areas of the industry are also discussed.
+Prerequisite: Foods and Nutrition 1 and Foods and Nutrition 2.